 My role as a therapist is to create a safe, nonjudgmental space where clients can explore challenges to help them gain insight, practice self-compassion, and make positive change.
 I believe that it is not the things that are happening to us that create negative emotions, but rather our thoughts about them.
 By integrating Rational Emotive Behavior Therapy (REBT) and Cognitive Behavior Therapy (CBT) methods, we will create a plan with action steps to help you change those thought patterns to create a happier and more fulfilling life.

 My areas of focus includes anxiety, depression, grief, trauma, life transitions, marriage/family issues and couples counseling.
 I work with children as young as 5, teens and adults of all ages.
 I feel that counseling should be both helpful and enjoyable and look forward to working with clients to build inroads toward lasting change.

-I graduated from the University of North Carolina-Asheville, earning my Bachelor of Arts in Sociology in 2013.
-Before returning to graduate school to earn my Master of Clinical Mental Health Counseling, I spent over twenty years working with children, teens, and families in overnight camp settings.
+I graduated from the University of North Carolina-Asheville, earning my Bachelor of Arts in Sociology in 2013 and earned my Masters of Clinical Mental Health Counseling in 2023.
+Aside from my academic training, I've spent over twenty years working with children, teens, and families in overnight camp settings.
 This instilled in me a deep sense of empathy and understanding about the struggles we all face in a rapidly changing world and guides my approach to counseling each day.
 I grew up in the Midwest and moved to North Carolina in 2004.
 When I’m not seeing clients, I enjoy reading, spending time with friends and family, and exploring the coast of NC.